pramnora/Linode/README.md

 ...this means, you are now running your very own web server 'live'...;
 -(though, it might take a minute or two getting it to fully provision/boot up...)-;
 and, can now run all sorts of Linux based commands such as: cal/ls/pwd/-etc.

+**NOTE**: Using the Linode web browser console: LISH/GLISH...;  at first, I typed in...
+>>root@xx.xx.xx.xx
+...which worked...; then, later on, stopped working?!
+Instead, I had to type in, simply...
+>>root
+...in order to get things working, again.

 ### Setting up the Linux system to work...